chunky-dev/docs/ChunkyDocs/docs/getting_started/your_first_render.md

 ![Camera tab](../img/user_interface/render/camera.png)

 Click the Position and Orientation dropdown to expand it.
-Unfortunately you cannot just copy the values taken from the MineCraft F3 menu without a few tweaks first; There are some differences we need to account for.
+Unfortunately you cannot just copy the values taken from the Minecraft F3 menu without a few tweaks first; There are some differences we need to account for.
 Below you can find a set of conversions:

 ```
 Camera X = mcX